EkthaReddy/VSDSquadron-Mini-Internship/README.md

  The steps to be followed are:

-#### Step 1: Installation of Oracle VirtualBox, which is an open source virtualization software.
-The virtual machine have an operating system and used as a physical computer inside your laptop.
+#### Step 1: Installation of Oracle VirtualBox.

+The VirtualBox is an open source software and an operating system which runs as a physical computer inside the pc/laptop.

 ![Screenshot (567)](https://github.com/EkthaReddy/vsdsquadron-mini-internship/assets/152515939/48ae5d97-0ce1-40bd-9403-e60d255d4758)

 #### Step 2: Open the terminal inside the VirtualBox

 ![Terminal inside the VM](https://github.com/EkthaReddy/vsdsquadron-mini-internship/assets/152515939/5e831292-ae27-4409-b6d4-dc98b50fb88a)

-#### Step 3: Write the command below to open the editor named leafpad to write C code
+#### Step 3: To open the editor named leafpad for writing C code.

 ![Screenshot (568)](https://github.com/EkthaReddy/vsdsquadron-mini-internship/assets/152515939/baf5e27b-ee8b-42a9-b2c7-e40bb88c33d8)
  Note for the above command explanation:
- - command line cd is to check for home directory
+ - command line cd is to check for home directory.
- - leafpad to open editor
+ - leafpad to open editor.
- - sum_one_to_one is the file name C code in editor
+ - sum_one_to_one is the file name for C code to be written in editor.

 #### Step 4: Write the C program for sum of one to n in the terminal

+The leafpad editor opened, write the simple c code for sum of 1 to n,

 ![Screenshot (570)](https://github.com/EkthaReddy/vsdsquadron-mini-internship/assets/152515939/6e565127-674e-47c4-8c48-f142e319ebce)